J0SUEFDZ/pm-fullstack-test-project/README.md

 # Postmark Full-Stack Developer Test Project

 Hi!
-Thank you for your interest in the full-stack developer position at Wildbit.
+Thank you for your interest in the full-stack developer position at ActiveCampaign's Postmark team.
 We ask that you complete a small test project for us to better understand how you approach problems.
 It’ll also allow us to appreciate your command of the technologies that we use at work 🙂

 ## Setting things up